Kjarr/Abs80s/README.md

 * Under Pressure.
 * When will there be a harvest for the world.
 * China in your hand.
+## Post Isolation News
-* Girles want to have fun.
+* Girls want to have fun.
+* Run Away
+* We'll always betogether/